 Lesson #2 - Learn to draft, re-draft and edit

 Writing in 2020 also reminded us writing takes a large amount of energy.
 That’s why being “fit” to write matters so much.
-It’s not so much the physical energy of sitting down in front of a keyboard, but the mental energy to generate ideas and thoughts.
-Then to covert those into words on the page.
+It’s not the physical energy of sitting in front of a keyboard but the mental energy to generate ideas and thoughts.
+Then, to convert those into words on the page.
 Your brain’s highly active when you write.
 You burn calories and drain energy when you write.

 It’s also important not to underestimate how long it takes to write well.
 Writing is like the classic project triangle with speed, cost and quality.
 If you want to go fast, your quality level will drop.
 Or you need to pay someone to do it for you.
 The slower you go, the better the quality of your writing.